 Do I have to follow oil viscosity recommendations?

 When you go to get your vehicle an oil change, there’s a specific type of oil that’s recommended for your vehicle.
 Vehicle manufacturers tend to err on the side of safety, recommending specifics such as oil change times a little sooner than needed to account for extreme conditions.
+A good auto repair shop uses the right oil every time.
 Like using premium gas, one of the recommendations they give is the type of oil that the vehicle requires.
 Do you have to use 5w-30 in your car, or is it asking for 20w-50 instead?
 And what do these numbers even mean?
 For the uninitiated, this may seem like auto industry gibberish, but there are stark differences between the different kinds of oil, and while a minor variance might not be damaging, being too far off could cause irreparable damage to your engine.

 Oil viscosity affects performance